fullstackers/bus.io-session/README.md

 ```

 The underlying component is [socket.io-handshake](https://www.npmjs.org/packages/socket.io-handshake "socket.io-handshake").
-Which means this middleware components accepts the same configuration options.
+Which means this middleware component accepts the same configuration options.
 Here is a complete
 example.

 ```javascript